kongshaug/DS_big_project/README.md

 ### 3. Store the trained model in a file for further implementation

-This is the saved trained LSTM model based on data from 500 stocks each of these with a minimum of 800 working days on the stock market.
+The saved trained LSTM models are based on data from 500 stocks each of these with a minimum of 800 working days on the stock market.

-### 4. Integrate it with the other modules in your Data Story, as appropiate, in a new AI prototype of your product
+[This folder](https://github.com/kongshaug/DS_big_project/tree/main/models/models) contains the LSTM models for further use.
+We are using the 6th version.
+In the previous versions we have tested with different parameters like epochs, number of neurons and time-window.